 The following is an excerpt of my paper entitled: “Eradicating incompetent medical graduates, leveraging oversupply of housemen, avoiding substandard doctors and nurses:- Renegotiating and laying the foundation for national healthcare reform.”
-I know… quite a lengthy title (the longest of any presentation I’ve given in my entire career!).
+I know… a pretty lengthy title (the longest of any presentation I’ve given in my entire career!).
 I wasn’t its author; the event organizers gave it to me.
-It didn’t appear I had a say in this matter, and because this was a paid engagement and the first time I was working with this group of people – I hadn’t even met them in person – I chose to let this pass.
-I really didn’t want to come across as a nit-picker.
+It didn’t appear I had a say in this matter, and because this was a paid engagement and the first time I was working with this group of people – I hadn’t even met them in person – I let this pass.
+I didn’t want to come across as a nit-picker.

 The Problem: An Oversupply of Doctors in Malaysia